cd /var/spool/clientmqueue

-[SOLVED] How to delete files in clientmqueue?
+[SOLVED] How to delete large number of files in clientmqueue?

 We have a VPS server running Magento flawlessly for nearly a year.
 The filesystem has been completely filled with mails queued in clientmqueue, and MySQL can't add more data causing the website to halt.
-Sendmail was running fine, but we've had difficult time deleting files residing in /var/spool/clientmqueue folder.
+Sendmail was running fine, but we've had a difficult time deleting files residing in /var/spool/clientmqueue folder.
 The following commands failed:

 # cd /var/spool/clientmqueue